 Notes on rooting in a European system:

-- Many growers leave the pump (and sprays) in a permanent operation for hours throughout the rooting period, but in many cases it is possible to "cut" by half and turn the sprinklers in half an hour on - half an hour off and still get excellent implantation rates.
+- Many growers leave the pump (and sprays) in a regular operation for hours throughout the rooting period, but in many cases it is possible to "cut" by half and turn the sprinklers in half an hour on - half an hour off and still get excellent implantation rates.

 - There is no need to change the water during the rooting period of the cuttings.